-Employees should behave professionally toward clients at all times.
-Behaving professionally toward clients is a matter of common sense.
+Employees should behave professionally towards clients at all times.
+Behaving professionally towards clients is matter of common sense.
 It includes being polite when dealing with clients, whether in person, on the phone, or via written communications, including email.
-It also includes refraining from speaking critically about or defaming the Practice's clients.
+It also includes refraining from speaking critically about, or defaming the Practice's clients.